LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 Southwest: The Magazine

-The Cavalier Hotel
+The Historic Cavalier Hotel and Beach Club

-Big-band ensembles, a gilded lobby, and a golf course with holes modeled after Scotland's greatest greens - The Cavalier Hotel once had all the trappings of the Gatsby era (F. Scott Fitzgerald was even a guest).
+Big-band ensembles, a gilded lobby, and a golf course with holes modeled after Scotland's greatest greens - The Historic Cavalier Hotel and Beach Club once had all the trappings of the Gatsby era (F. Scott Fitzgerald was even a guest).
 Almost century later, the Virginia Beach gem was destined for the wrecking ball until a group of local investors stepped in.
 Their restoration ushered in larger, more luxurious rooms, three new dining concepts, and Tarnished Truth Distilling Company, the first hotel distillery in the nation.
 Book a tour or tasting and raise a glass to new beginnings.

 Virginia Beach's classic Cavalier Hotel shines again